-- We present a novel generalized framework to address SASPs for NDSs by: (i) parameterizing NDSs' nonlinearities based on the corresponding function sets, (ii) formulating the SASPs using a plethora of observer and/or controller designs, and (iii) reformulating the resulting SASPs into convex mixed-integer SDPs (MISDPs). - Particularly for Lipschitz NDSs with Lipschitz constant $\gamma_l$ , we formalize NDSs observability and controllability (coined as $\gamma_l$ -observability and $\gamma_l$ -controllability, respectively) as SDP feasibility problems and show that it is crucial to obtain the smallest Lipschitz constant in order to obtain less number of SAs in SASPs.
+- We present a novel generalized framework to address SASPs for NDSs by: (i) parameterizing NDSs' nonlinearities based on the corresponding function sets, (ii) formulating the SASPs using a plethora of observer and/or controller designs, and (iii) reformulating the resulting SASPs into convex mixed-integer SDPs (MISDPs). - Particularly for Lipschitz NDSs with Lipschitz constant γ_l , we formalize NDSs observability and controllability (coined as γ_l -observability and γ_l -controllability, respectively) as SDP feasibility problems and show that it is crucial to obtain the smallest Lipschitz constant in order to obtain less number of SAs in SASPs.
 In particular, we theoretically investigate the relationship between the Lipschitz constant of the system and the number of activated SAs. - A new customized branch-and-bound (BnB) algorithm for MISDPs to solve SASPs is proposed.
 This BnB algorithm, referred to as structure-exploiting BnB (SE-BnB), utilizes heuristics and exploits problem structure to efficiently find optimal and suboptimal solutions for SASPs, owing to the reduced number of constraints and/or variables of the corresponding SDP problems when finding upper an lower bounds on each node of the BnB tree.

-We showcase the computational advantages of the proposed BnB routines for solving SSP in comparison with our implementation of the standard BnB algorithm and the l1-norm relaxation technique [18].
+• We showcase the computational advantages of the proposed BnB routines for solving SSP in comparison with our implementation of the standard BnB algorithm and the l_1 -norm relaxation technique [18].

 The distinction of our approach to address SASPs for NDSs in comparison with the other contemporary methods includes (a) its ability to find optimal placement of SAs with stabilizing estimation/control gain matrix, and (b) its flexibility to incorporate estimation/control metrics for continuous-time/discrete-time NDSs having different classes of nonlinearity.
-The paper's organization and notations are as follows.
+The paper's organization and notation are as follows.

-Organization.
 Section 2 formalizes the NDSs model.
-Section 3 investigates the relation between Lipschitz constant and $\gamma_l$ -observability while Section 4 constructs the SSP for Lipschitz NDSs.
+Section 3 investigates the relation between Lipschitz constant and γ_l -observability while Section 4 constructs the SSP for Lipschitz NDSs.
 Next, Section 5 focuses on transforming SSP into a convex MISDP form and provides a detailed description for the SE-BnB algorithm.
 In Section 6, some discussions related to actuator selection problem, solving SASPs beyond Lipschitz NDSs, and robust SSP are provided.
 Finally, Section 7 presents some numerical results and Section 8 concludes the paper.

 Notation.
 The notation 1 represents a matrix of appropriate dimension with elements of 1.
-The notations $\mathbb{R}^n$ and $\mathbb{R}^{p\times q}$ denote the sets of row vectors with n elements and matrices with size p-by-q with elements in $\mathbb{R}$ .
-Given A as a matrix, its i-th and j-th element is denoted by $A{ij}$ .
-The operators Blkdiag( $\cdot$ ) constructs a block diagonal matrix and vec( $\cdot$ ) constructs a vector by stacking each column of a matrix.
-The symbol \ is used to represent symmetric entries in symmetric matrices.
-The set $\mathbb{I}(n)$ is defined as $\mathbb{I}(n) := \{i \in \mathbb{N} \mid 1 \leq i \leq n\}$ , which is usually used to represent the set of indices.
+The notations \mathbb{R}^n and $\mathbb{R}^{p \times q}$ denote the sets of row vectors with n elements and matrices with size p-by-q with elements in \mathbb{R} .
+Given A as a matrix, its i-th and j-th element is denoted by A{ij} .
+The operators Blkdiag(\cdot) constructs a block diagonal matrix, Diag(\cdot) constructs a diagonal matrix from a vector, vec(\cdot) constructs a vector by stacking each column of a matrix, \otimes denotes the Kronecker product, and \odot denotes the Hadamard product.
+The symbol is used to represent symmetric entries in symmetric matrices.
+The set $\mathbb{I}(n)$ is defined as $\mathbb{I}(n) := \{i \in \mathbb{N} \mid 1 \leq i \leq n\}$, which is usually used to represent the set of indices.